kedro-org/kedro/docs/source/03_tutorial/07_set_up_experiment_tracking.md

 ## Set up session store

-Within the domain of experiemnt tracking in Kedro, each Kedro run is considered a session.
-All logged metrics and details of that Kedro run (such as the timestamp, git username and branch) are stored within the session store database, which is a SQLite database that is automatically generated on your first Kedro run after setting up the session store in your Kedro project.
+In the domain of experiment tracking, each pipeline run is considered a session.
+A session store records all related metadata for each pipeline run, from logged metrics to other run-related data such as timestamp, git username and branch.
+The session store is a SQLite database that gets generated during your first Kedro run after it has been set up in your project.

 To set up the session store, go to the `settings.py` file under `/src` and add the following: